lalit527/mlnd_capstone/proposal.md

 Recurrent Neural Networks — Long short-term memory (LSTM), Gated Recurrent Unit (GRU) are good for time series forecasting comprised of separate autoencoder and decoder sub-models.
 The skill of the proposed LSTM architecture at rare event demand forecasting and the ability to reuse the trained model on unrelated forecasting problems.

 ### Benchmark Model
-For a benchmark model we will be using tha Kaggle leader board to chck our model's SMAPE score to thr others on the leaderboard.
-I good model should have a SMAPE score of approximately 40.
+For a benchmark model we will be using tha Kaggle leader board to check our model's SMAPE score to the others on the leaderboard.
+A good model should have a SMAPE score of approximately 35-40.

 ### Evaluation Metrics